Theorist-Git/AuthAlpha/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Also, for every algorithm you add or change, make the changes to CryptographyMethods only.
+Also, for every algorithm you add or change, make the changes to AuthAlpha only.
 Appropriately change the comments too.
 A test file strictly name like 'Test_{Algorithm}.py' (regex === ^Test_[a-zA-Z0-9_]*\.py$) should be created which demonstrates and tests the working of the algorithm.

 ## License